-We are proud to have signed the EW inclusive Culture Pleage, This demonstrates our commitment to developing an inclusive culture This supports our ambitions for our ew Fair less and Inclusion policy.
+We are proud to have signed the EW inclusive Culture Pledge, This demonstrates our commitment to developing an inclusive culture.
+This supports our ambitions for our ew Fairness and Inclusion policy.

-Chairman's letter KIERAN MURPHY CHAIRMAN
+Chairman's letter

 INTRODUCTION

 This is my fourth and final letter to you as Chairman of Mears.
 Having assumed the role in January 2019, I have decided not to seek re-election at the 2023 AGM and will therefore stand down from the Board at that time.